-WEST MIDDLE
+SOUTH MIDDLE

-The West Middle geography is roughly bounded by Mt.
-Holly-Huntersville Road to the north, Statesville Road to the east, Interstate 85 to the south, and Interstate 485 and to the west.
+The South Middle geography is roughly bounded by Randolph and Sardis Roads to the north, Interstate 485 to the east and south, and Interstate 77, Archdale Drive and Briar Creek to the west.

-The geography includes several regional-serving streets (Freedom Drive, Brookshire Freeway, Interstate 77) radiating outward from Uptown; all of which include high-capacity or express transit service.
-There are few east-west avenues such as Sunset Road.
-The CSX Railway and intermodal yard bisect the southern portion of the geography.
+The geography includes several major avenues (South Boulevard, Park Road, Sharon/Carmel Roads, Colony/Rea Roads, Providence Road) which provide north-south connectivity and include high-capacity or express transit service.
+A portion of the geography is served by the LYNX Blue Line, including three transit stops from Archdale Road to I-485/South Boulevard Transit Station.
+There are few east-west avenues such as Fairview Road.
 The plan area is composed of curvilinear or cul-de-sac streets that limit connectivity.

-A portion of the geography was developed during the 1940s-1970s; this period of development was influenced by Federal policies that encouraged single-family development and car ownership, resulting in a more auto-dependent building form.
-Most of the geography was developed from the 1970s-2000s which was constructed in a similar form but included more cul-de-sacs.
-Both periods of development include a significant amount of low-density residential development (54% of development is classified as Neighborhood 1).
-There is a substantial amount of Manufacturing & Logistics (18%) development due to the intermodal yard and rail lines.
-The West Middle geography has one of the highest percentages of Parks and Preserves (9%), which is land that is intended to remain as natural space in perpetuity.
+Nearly half of the geography was developed during the 1940s-1960s; this period of development was influenced by Federal policies that encouraged single-family development and car ownership, resulting in a more auto-dependent building form.
+The other half of the geography was developed from the 1970s-2000s which was constructed in a similar form but included more cul-de-sacs.
+Both periods of development include a significant amount of low- to moderate-density residential development (65% of development is classified as Neighborhood 1, 12% is classified as Neighborhood 2).
+There is also a substantial amount of Commercial (6%) and Manufacturing & Logistics (6%) development along the rail corridor, parallel to South Boulevard, which is encouraged to evolve into transit-oriented development due to its proximity to the LYNX Blue Line that opened in 2007.

-MAP 1: WEST MIDDLE PLAN AREA
+MAP 1: SOUTH MIDDLE PLAN AREA

-FIGURE 3: WEST MIDDLE QUICK FACTS
+FIGURE 3: SOUTH MIDDLE QUICK FACTS